amaurycarvalho/msx-tile-forge/flatpak/README.md

 2. Open `io.github.DamnedAngel.msx-tile-forge.yaml` and change `APP_VERSION`, `tag` and `commit`;

-3. Do a full test (with linting):
+3. Do a smoke test:

    ```
-   ./linting.sh
+   ./install.sh
+   ./test.sh
+   ./uninstall.sh
    ```

    Note: this flatpak requires Python3+TK+TCL, so the building process can spend a little more time than usual.